Aijus2022/team-profile-generator-app/README.md

 Classes: The application employs classes for different team member roles, including Employee, Manager, Engineer, and Intern, each with specific properties and methods.
 User Input: Utilizing the Inquirer package, the application collects user input to gather information about team members.
 HTML Rendering: Upon completing the input process, the application generates an HTML webpage with summaries for each team member, using the render function provided.
+## Validation
-## Validation: While not explicitly required, the application incorporates basic validation to ensure proper formatting of user input.
+While not explicitly required, the application incorporates basic validation to ensure proper formatting of user input.
 ## Additional Notes
 Customization: You have the flexibility to customize the styling and appearance of the generated HTML webpage according to your preferences.
 Output Location: The generated HTML file (team.html) is saved in the output folder within the project directory.
 Enhancements: Consider additional features or enhancements to further improve the application's functionality and user experience.
 ## Author
 This application was created by Aijamal Jusupova.
 For any inquiries or feedback, please contact aijus@mail.ru.